From Coast to Badlands: Crossing the USA | Trans-America Series 1 Ep. 1

 Des Moines to Omaha: Urban Oases in Seas of Grain

 Des Moines surprised us with its riverfront vibe courtesy of the Des Moines River, which flows 525 miles from Minnesota to the Mississippi.
-The city's name means "of the monks" in French, a reference to Trappist monks who lived nearby in the 1840s.
-These days, it's better known for insurance companies than monastic retreats.
+While the city's name literally translates to "of the monks" in French, historians largely agree it actually stems from a French corruption of the local Native American tribe's name, the Moingona.
+These days, it's better known for insurance companies than linguistic mysteries.

 Omaha's skyline popped up like a mirage in the plains.
 We left I-80 here and headed northwest on I-29, following the Missouri River toward Sioux City.
 Omaha was once called the "Gate City of the West" and served as a jumping-off point for pioneers heading to Oregon and California.
 Today, it's better known for Warren Buffett and steaks.